MajjK/2048-HexEdition/README.md

 ## Technologies used
 * Python 3.6 - Main language.
 * PySide2 - Python module which provides access to the complete Qt 5.12+ framework.
 Used for GUI design and threading.
-* socket - Python module for networking interface.
+* Socket - Python module for networking interface.

 ## Features
-* Singleplayer versus AI
+* Singleplayer versus AI(adjusted min-max algorithm)
 * Multiplayer mode - Possibility of saving port/address configuration to a .json file
 * Hot-seat mode
 * Scoreboards